ocaml-batteries-team/batteries-included/qtest/qtest.md

   | x::xs -> pretentious_drivel (f x x0) f xs
 ```

-Astute readers (as well as slightly-less-astute readers, in that case) will not have failed to notice that they bear more than a passing resemblance to one another.
+You will not have failed to notice that they bear more than a passing resemblance to one another.
 If you write tests for one, odds are that the same test could be useful verbatim for the other.
-This is a very common case when you have several *implementations* of the same function, for instance the old, slow, naïve, trustworthy one and the new, fast, arcane, highly optimised version you have just written.
+This is a very common case when you have closely related functions, or even several *implementations* of the same function, for instance the old, slow, naïve, trustworthy one and the new, fast, arcane, highly optimised version you have just written.
+The typical case is sorting routines, of which there are many flavours.

 For our example, recall that we have the following test for `foo`:

     (*$Q foo
       (Q.pair Q.small_int (Q.list Q.small_int)) (fun (i,l)-> foo i (+) l = List.fold_left (+) i l)